-5.1.5.
+5.1.6.
 Output Tab

 The Output tab provides the Print CSV Data option.
 When checked, additional CSV output data is generated for each occupant using this profile.
-The file contains data for each time step, such as occupant speed, location, etc. For more information, see Section 15.8.
+The file contains data for each time step, such as occupant speed, location, etc. (see Section 15.8).

-Enabling this feature may cause the simulation to use significantly more NOTE resources, including CPU and disk space.
-It may be better to only enable this feature for specific occupants.
-To do this, see Section 5.1.9.
+Enabling this feature may cause the simulation to use significantly more resources, including CPU and disk space.
+It may be better to only enable this feature for specific occupants (see Section 5.1.10).

-5.1.6.
+5.1.7.
 Advanced Tab